runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aeljinn.md

 families of the original Ael'jinn and representing the four classical
 elements: Fire, Air, Water, and Earth.

-Æl'jinn can only reproduce in their human form (and as a consequencecan only do so in their first 100 years or so of life).
+Æl'jinn can only reproduce in their human form (and as a consequence can only do so in their first 100 years or so of life).
 Rarely, two elder Æl'jinn who have lost the ability to shift back to human form may permanently merge their forms, effectively creating a new individual with all of their memories.